 15. The support from lecturers and other students is amazing.

 16. Huge range of approaches to learning, from lectures, workshops, seminars, practical activities, role plays, intervention planning, debates and case conferences.

-17. The passion and engagement of the lecturers and the engagement with realistic topics and intervention planning is superb.
+17. The passion and engagement of the lecturers and the engagement with realistic topics and intervention planning are superb.

-18. Staff experience, knowledge and their down to earth inclusive style is brilliant
+18. Staff experience, knowledge and their down to earth inclusive style are brilliant

 19. Smaller classes allow for more 1 to 1 support

 20. Whenever the staff get involved in anything interesting, they try to find ways for us to be part of it.

 If you would like to find out more about our BPS accredited courses at the University of Cumbria, click on one of the links below.